 And as we see in their values page, they’re hyper-transparent about the way they do that business, as well as the causes they support.
 They provide all the info you’d ever want to know, from videos about their supply chain to spotlights on their ingredients, welcoming any visitor to explore more.

-How to Share Your Beliefs and Brand Values
+How to Share Your Brand Values